Whatiftherapy.com

 • Accompanied by anxiety, guilt, disgust, or self-doubt

-Common compulsions include:
+Common symptoms of OCD include:

-• Mental reviewing or analysis
+• Mental rituals like reviewing memories or analyzing thoughts

 OCD often gets stronger over time not because the thoughts are dangerous or meaningful, but because of the way the brain learns through negative reinforcement.